Wise Review (formerly TransferWise): A Better Way to Conduct Foreign Exchange?

 Here’s hoping that the service extends to Canada in the near future, as it would definitely add a level of convenience for Wise’s Canadian account holders.
 Feel free to join the Wise debit card waitlist, and they’ll let you know when the product is available in Canada.

 Is Wise Safe?

-Anytime you’re dealing with a new company, especially one that’s going to be handling your money, you want to know that your funds, along with your personal information, is safe.
-You can be rest assured that this is the case with Wise.
-The company is registered with the financial regulating agencies in all of the major countries in which they do business.
+Anytime you’re dealing with a new company, especially one that will be transferring your money, you want to know that your funds, along with your personal information, are safe.
+You can rest assured that this is the case with Wise.
+The money service business is registered with the financial regulating agencies in all of the major countries in which they do business.

-For example, in Canada, Wise is registered with FINTRAC, which helps detect, prevent and deter prevention and money laundering as well as the financing of terrorist activities.
+For example, in Canada, Wise is registered with FINTRAC, which helps detect, prevent and deter prevention and money laundering and the financing of terrorist activities.
 All major financial institutions in Canada are required to report transactional information to FINTRAC.

 Wise Comparison vs. PayPal / WorldRemit / RBC